Division Avenue High School: Sports

+Competitive marching band

 Division Avenue fields a competitive marching band, composed of students in grades 8-12 from all high schools and middle schools in the Levittown School District.
-The Marching Band competes in the New York State Field Band Conference, and participates in a yearly championship competition at the JMA Wireless Dome in Syracuse.
+The Marching Band competes in the New York State Field Band Conference, and participates in several competitions during the fall including the Newsday Marching Band Festival and the state championship competition at the JMA Wireless Dome in Syracuse.
 The band placed first in the Small School 3 Class in 2022, with a championship score of 88.40.

-Pressbox/bleacher fire
+Pressbox and bleachers fire

 According to arson/bomb squad detectives, the Levittown Fire Department responded Sunday January 3, 2010 at 2:50 p.m. with five trucks and 50 firefighters to a 911 call for smoke in the vicinity of the concession stand at Division Avenue High School's football field.

 The blaze, deemed suspicious, caused "extensive damage" estimated at more than $200,000 to the bleachers, gym equipment, rubberized track, and concession stand.
 There were no reported injuries.
 The football field and school were unoccupied at the time of the inferno.

 An investigation by the Nassau County Fire Marshal's Office, arson/bomb squad and Eighth Squad was completed in April 2010.
 The students responsible, who were between the ages of 11 and 13, were reprimanded, and the costs to the property were delegated to the families of the children.

 The cause of the fire was ruled as arson with gasoline.